 Stock Number: 41829

 "Bermuda Buttercup" South African species with long lived thickened roots and scaly bulbs; with winter foliage come the showy showers of yellow blossoms.
 This is absolutely summer dormant and will rot if kept too moist during this period.

-Only shipped LATE SUMMER when emerging from a long dormancy.
+Prefer to only ship in LATE SUMMER when emerging from a long dormancy.
+T...

 Stock Number: 40703

 Obtriangular leaves are most attractive, plus nearly everblooming white flower clusters recommend this as the best Oxalis for the house--the Victorian's favorite.
 More than likely that rugged soul your grandmother grew in a clay filled coffee can in her sunny kitchen window.
 Fabulous as a hanging basket display in your...